AndreSbro03/AStar/README.md

 - Press "R" to regenare the Start end End points.
 - Press "Enter" to pause and play the algorithm.

 By default the program pause the algorithm at the beginnig.

+Needs Raylib to work (https://www.raylib.com/).

 All comments are in Italian because I didn't think of making the project public, but all the importants ones are translated down here.